bmegli/realsense-ir-to-vaapi-h264/README.md

 Like in LGPL, if you modify this library, you have to make your changes available.
 Making a github fork of the library with your changes satisfies those requirements perfectly.

+## Additional information

+High H.264 profile supports Monochrome Video Format (4:0:0) so there may be room for improvement (I am not sure VAAPI supports it).